AndreyKovalevskiy/BulbaTalks/docs/CONTRIBUTING.md

 1. Before creating issue, please check this [list](https://github.com/dersim-davaod/CocoaHeads-iOS-School-Twitter-project/issues) as you might find out that you don't need to create one. if you created a duplicate issue, leave the comment below duplicate like "Closed as a duplication for #50" (edit number 50 with your original issue number), then close the duplicate issue.

 1. [How to create an issue](https://help.github.com/en/github/managing-your-work-on-github/creating-an-issue):
 - Keep your titles short and descriptive.
+   - Try to describe the issue detailed as possible and based on the description, make clear acceptance criteria.
    - Include links to the information that may help.
    - Context: explain the conditions which led you to write this issue.
 For example: “Since we’ve moved to the latest version of smth, we’ve experienced a few performance issues (#14 and #15) on production.”.
    - Use color-coded labels, they help us categorize and filter our issues.
 You can [create your own label](https://help.github.com/en/github/managing-your-work-on-github/creating-a-label).
    - Use @mentions and references inside of issues, for notifying other GitHub users if needed, and cross-connect issues to each other.
 Sometimes issues are depend on other issues, or at least relate to them, write about that explicitly, example: "This is subtask for #2"

-1. When you decide that you understand the issue, you can add yourself in the "Assignees" section and start working on it.
+1. Don't start an issue until you make sure you understand AC.

 1. Issues estimations are part of the scrum process that is described in the [SCRUM_PROCESS.md](SCRUM_PROCESS.md) file.
+So if you write estimation by your own opinion, leave information about how you estimated it.

 1. You need to close the issue after successful merge PR that solves this issue.